 In this section, we experiment to validate the effectiveness and feasibility of Healthchain.
 This section can be further divided into three parts.
 In the first part, we design capacity of Ublock and Dblock, which is an important indicator to measure the throughput of Healthchain.
 In the second part, we measure the generation time of the three types of transactions.
 Furthermore, we measure the generation time of the components of transactions, including encryption and decryption of IoT data and diagnosis, and signature of user and doctor.
 In the third part, we compare the computation cost and communication cost for user transactions generation of our scheme with that of the traditional scheme.
-In the experiments we assume that each user has an average of five authorized doctors.
+In the experiments we assume that each user has an average of 5 authorized doctors.

 A prototype of Healthchain has been implemented to evaluate its efficiency and effectiveness.
 We simulate the user node with a smart phone, which has a 64-bit 8 core CPU processor, highest 2.45 GHz.
 The experiment is built on the platform Android 7.1.1.
 Java programming language is used for prototyping of the IoT transaction and key transaction.
-Userchain mining nodes and doctor nodes are measured on a 64-bit Windows 7 operating system with Intel Core i7-4790, 3.60-GHz processor.
+Userchain mining nodes and doctor nodes are measured on a 64-bit Windows 7 operating system with Intel(R) Core(TM) i7-4790, 3.60 GHz processor.
 Userchain and Docchain are written in Python.

-A. Capacity of Block
+A. Capacity of a block

 First, we design the structures of Ublock and Dblock.
-According to the design in Bitcoin [10], the lengths of Preshsh, Index, and Merkle root are all set as 32 Bytes; Gtime and Nonce are both with the length of 4 Bytes.
+According to the design in Bitcoin [10], the lengths of Preshsh, Index and Merkle root are all set as 32 bytes; Gtime and Nonce are both with the length of 4 bytes.
 Thus, the key parameters' length setting in the block header is shown in Table I. In addition, in our experiment, we use 1024-bit RSA for asymmetric encryption and signature, 128-bit AES for symmetric encryption, and SHA-256 for hash operation.
 Therefore, the key parameters' length setting in the block body is indicated in Table II.

-The size of $tx{IoT}$ , $tx{key}$ , and $tx{diag}$ are 132, 1188, and 164 Bytes, respectively.
-After considering the merkle tree structure and so on, we can conclude that a Ublock of 1M Bytes
+The size of tx{IoT} , tx{key} , tx{diag} are 132 Bytes, 1188 Bytes, and 164 Bytes respectively.
+After considering the merkle tree structure and so on, we can conclude that a Ublock of 1M